 Sitka is designated as a Bronze-level community due to its consistently high walking mode share and low crash rate, exceptional trail system, and community support for walking initiatives and events.
-Highlights of Sitka’s application include:
+Highlights of Sitka’s programs include:

 - The transit service in Sitka is excellent for a remote community of 8,000.
-The system is operated by the Sitka Tribe of Alaska and includes three bus routes that run on the hour or half-hour.
-This brief article talks about how community organizations came together to plan and deploy the system just over 10 years ago.
+The transit and paratransit system is operated by a partnership between the nonprofit Center for Community (main admin), Sitka Tribe of Alaska (the RIDE transit), and the nonprofit Catholic Social Services (paratransit).
+The RIDE public transit includes three bus routes that run on the hour or half-hour.
+Sitka’s two signalized intersections have pedestrian countdown signals and slow speeds for traffic progression.

 - Sitka’s pedestrian advocacy group, Walk Sitka, was formed in 2012 after the Sitka Health Summit.
 The Walk Sitka team finished in the top five the past two years in the American Public Health Association’s Keep It Moving Challenge.
 They are currently working with Sitka Assembly members to see if the city code can be changed so the city plows sidewalks instead of having property owners be responsible for plowing.

 - In 2019, Sitka hosted the inaugural Alaska Walk and Bike conference and held a virtual version in 2020.